 - Applicants are admitted under the General Regulations of the School of Graduate Studies.
-Applicants must also satisfy the Department of Leadership, Higher and Adult Educations additional admission requirements stated below. - Relevant and acceptable MEd or MA.
-In individual cases, students with a highly relevant masters degree or other equivalent graduate degree may be admitted, but additional courses in Higher Education may be required. - Applicants should be active professionals who demonstrate connections between their professional work and their proposed course program, and/or between their professional work and their proposed research.
+Applicants must also satisfy the Department of Leadership, Higher and Adult Education's additional admission requirements stated below. - Relevant and acceptable MEd or MA.
+In individual cases, students with a highly relevant master's degree or other equivalent graduate degree may be admitted, but additional courses in Higher Education may be required. - Applicants must demonstrate that they are currently employed and are active professionals engaged in activities related to their proposed program of study.
 Applicants should have capacity to secure blocks of time to enable concentrated study.

-- Coursework.
-Students must complete a minimum 3.0 fullcourse equivalents (FCEs) as follows: - LHA3803H Doctoral Seminar: Recurring Issues in Postsecondary Education (0.5 FCE), to be taken at the beginning of the program. - LHA3804H Doctoral Research Seminar in Postsecondary Education (0.5 FCE), to be taken at the beginning of the program. - o at least 1.0 other FCE in Higher Education. - o 0.5 FCE in research methods approved by the faculty advisor. - 0.5 FCE selected either in Higher Education or in another graduate program at OISE, or, with the approval of the faculty advisor, in another graduate department at the University of Toronto - Comprehensive examination.
+Coursework.
+Students must complete a minimum 3.0 full-course equivalents (FCEs) as follows:

+- LHA3803H Doctoral Seminar: Recurring Issues in Postsecondary Education (0.5 FCE), to be taken at the beginning of the program. - LHA3804H Doctoral Research Seminar in Postsecondary Education (0.5 FCE), to be taken at the beginning of the program. - o At least 1.0 other FCE in Higher Education. - 0.5 FCE in research methods approved by the faculty advisor. - 0.5 FCE selected either in Higher Education or in another graduate program at OISE, or, with the approval of the faculty advisor, in another graduate department at the University of Toronto. - Comprehensive examination.
 The objective of the doctoral comprehensive examination is to ensure that all students master at least one substantive research area in Higher Education and have the capacity to develop their own written analysis of selected issues within this area.
 The examination is designed to ensure that students are familiar with the literature and concepts associated with their special area of study within the field of Higher Education. - Thesis reporting the results of original research in postsecondary education. - Students must register continuously until all degree requirements have been fulfilled.
 They must register full-time during the first four years and may continue as part-time thereafter, with their department's approval. - Students cannot transfer between the full-time and flexible-time PhD options. - Students cannot transfer between the EdD and PhD programs.